- About Us

 - Printable Client Forms

-Dr. Liz Ritzenthaler’s focus is on the small animal side of the practice, but she enjoys mixed animal work.
-Her special interests include feline medicine, complementary medicine, and small ruminants.
-She graduated from Washington State University College of Veterinary Medicine in 2009, and her family moved to Ellensburg later that year.
-She juggles life as a working mother of two elementary aged children.
-She enjoys yoga, gardening, and spending time with her family, including her cats and a young rescue dog.
+Dr. Liz Ritzenthaler graduated from Washington State College of Veterinary Medicine in 2009.
+Her family then moved to Ellensburg later that year.
+She joined the team at Valley Veterinary Hospital as a part time associate in 2013.
+Her focus is on the small companion animal side of the practice.
+Her special interests include feline medicine and complimentary medicine.
+She juggles life as a working mother of two school-aged children.
+She enjoys yoga, gardening, and spending time with her family, including her multiple cats and 2 young rescue dogs.
 The Ritzenthaler family loves outdoor adventures together, especially hiking, camping, and paddling.